javiersteg/raspberry-noaa-v2-amd64/README.md

 /// IMPORTANT ///

+PROBABLY METEOR M2 DECODE IS NOT WORKING GREAT.
+SO I WILL TEST IT MORE

 EXTRA REQUIRMENTS!!!
 READ THIS PART:
 -After more testing.
 100% Compatibility is SO: Debian Bullseye.
 Other SO will be tested and posted here.

 -You need to enter more commands.
 But i'm preparing it to be copy paste commands.

 -It's recomended minium knowledge about Linux and Debian.

 -I'm trying to get a simple Virtualbox Machine to be more easier for the people to use this FORK.

 /// IMPORTANT ///